ConsolidatedConnectionin UK

 Time & Cost Benefits

-Surplus interconnection projects can be completed in 1-2 years compared to 5-7 years for new interconnections.
-RE and storage deployment using surplus interconnection can save over £9B in interconnection costs and expensive transmission upgrades.
+Consolidated connection projects can be completed in 1-2 years compared to 5-7 years for new grid connections.
+RE and storage deployment using consolidated connection can save over £9B in grid connection costs and expensive transmission upgrades.

-The UK has 37 GW of gas-fired thermal capacity operating at only 35% capacity factor, leaving 65% of their grid interconnection capacity idle.
+The UK has 37 GW of gas-fired thermal capacity operating at only 35% capacity factor, leaving 65% of their grid connection capacity idle.
 Over time, these gas plants will increasingly act as backup assets, running at even lower capacity factors.
-By co-locating new solar and wind generation at these sites through surplus interconnection, we can bypass the 474 GW queue backlog and accelerate clean energy deployment.
+By co-locating new solar and wind generation at these sites through consolidated connection, we can bypass the 474 GW queue backlog and accelerate clean energy deployment.

 Thermal Plant Concept